-Join us for our 11th ANNUAL YWCA BERKELEY/OAKLAND YOUNG WOMEN AND MONEY CONFERENCE being held Virtually on Friday, December 3rd and Saturday December 4th, 2021 with limited in-person tickets available on Saturday!
+Join us for our 14th ANNUAL YWCA BERKELEY/OAKLAND YOUNG WOMEN AND MONEY CONFERENCE being held Virtually on Friday, December 3rd and Saturday December 4th, 2021 with limited in-person tickets available on Saturday!

 “Controlling your money, rather than having your money control you” is key to every woman’s quality of life.
 The YWCA Young Women and Money Conference will help you gain financial independence and success.
-Register soon before seats sell out – only 150 seats this year!
-Conference sold out the past 9 years.
+Register soon before seats sell out!
+Conference sold out the past 13 years.

 - Raffle prizes